Communist Party of India (Marxist): Himachal Pradesh

-In 2012 Shimla Municipal Corporation election, CPI(M) won the posts of Mayor and Deputy Mayor in Shimla Municipal Corporation with a huge majority with a total of 3 seats.
+In 2012, Shimla Municipal Corporation election, CPI(M) won the posts of Mayor and Deputy Mayor in Shimla Municipal Corporation with a huge majority with a total of 3 seats.

-In 2016 CPIM won 42 seats out of 331 seats contested and received solely 2 district panchayats.
-In 2017 Shimla Municipal Corporation election, CPI(M) managed to win only one seat despite being a kingmaker in previous election.
+In 2016, CPIM won 42 seats out of 331 seats contested and received only two district panchayats.
+In the 2017 Shimla Municipal Corporation election, CPI(M) managed to win only one seat despite being a kingmaker in previous elections.

 In 2017, CPIM made a comeback in Himachal Pradesh Legislative Assembly after 24 years by winning Theog assembly seat.
 Rakesh Singha, a former CPIM Central Committee member won the seat by a margin of 1,983 seats.
 CPIM contested for 14 seats in the election.
-After the election the presence in state started to increase.
+After the election, the presence in state started to increase.

-In 2021 panchayat elections, CPIM increased its tally by jumping to 337 seats.
+In 2021, panchayat elections, CPIM increased its tally by jumping to 337 seats.
 12 zila parishad (ZP) members, 25 panchayat samiti members, 28 panchayat pradhans, 30 vice-pradhans and 242 ward members got elected from CPIM.
-Also CPIM candidates got elected for president in 25 panchayats and vice-president in 30 panchayats.
+Also, CPIM candidates got elected for president in 25 panchayats and vice-president in 30 panchayats.

 Karnataka

-CPIM has not won any seat in Karnataka since 1994.
-In 1994, CPIM won 1 seat, in 1985, it won two seats and in 1983, it won two seats in the Karnataka Legislative Assembly.
+CPIM has not won any seat in Karnataka since 2004.
+In 2004, CPIM won 1 seat; in 1994, it won 1 seat; in 1985, it won two seats and in 1983, it won two seats in the Karnataka Legislative Assembly.

 Kerala

 Kerala has a strong presence of CPIM and left parties in its politics and society.
 CPIM had the most of its electoral success from Kerala after 2011.
 After 2021 Kerala Legislative Assembly election, it historically formed Government twice breaking the 40 year old political practice of the state.
 CPIM currently has 62 seats in the assembly.

 In Kerala, the CPIM has pursued a policy of massive investment in poverty alleviation, including the distribution of procurement cards that provide almost free access to basic foodstuffs and the introduction of a minimum wage twice the national average, as well as in education and health.
-According to geographer Srikumar Chattopadhyay, "the communists also strongly developed the panchayat system, the village councils that allow everyone to participate in the development of the state."
+According to geographer Srikumar Chattopadhyay, "The communists also strongly developed the panchayat system, the village councils that allow everyone to participate in the development of the state."

 Madhya Pradesh

-CPIM has entered in Madhya Pradesh Legislative Assembly only once.
-In 1993 CPIM won 1 seat.
+CPIM has entered in Madhya Pradesh Legislative Assembly twice.
+In 1993 and 2003 CPIM won Sirmour Assembly constituency.